Assessment of Regression Models with Discrete Outcomes Using Quasi-Empirical Residual Distribution Functions: Methodology

 \subsection{Examples}

-As an example, when $Y$ is a binary outcome in the most discrete case, its distribution grid only contains two points, i.e., $\Lambda(x)=\left\lbrace F(0|x),1\right\rbrace$ and thus $H(s;x)=F(0|x)$.
-Then, (\ref{esti}) becomes In the binary case, the proposed function takes the form of the Nadaraya-Watson estimator.
-In contrast, when $Y$ is continuous, which can be viewed as the limiting case when $Y$ gets less discrete, it is always true that $H(s;X_i)=s$.
-It follows that $W_{ni}(s;X_i,\beta)=1/n$, and (\ref{esti}) degenerates to (\ref{eq:cox}).
-In both extreme cases, the resulting (surrogate) empirical residual distribution function has been extensively studied in the literature.
+As an example, when $Y$ is a binary outcome, its distribution grid only contains two points, i.e., $\Lambda(\mathbf{x})=\left\lbrace F(0\mid \mathbf{x}),1\right\rbrace$ and thus $H(s;\mathbf{x})=F(0\mid \mathbf{x})$.
+Then, \eqref{esti} becomes In the binary case, the proposed function takes the form of the Nadaraya-Watson estimator.
+In contrast, when $Y$ is continuous, which can be viewed as the limiting case when $Y$ gets less discrete, it is always true that $H(s;\mathbf{X}_i)=s$.
+It follows that $W_{n}(s;\mathbf{X}_i,\bm{\beta})=1/n$, and the quasi-empirical residual distribution function \eqref{esti} degenerates to the empirical residual distribution function \eqref{eq:cox}.
+In both extreme cases, the theoretical properties of the resulting quasi-empirical residual distribution function has been extensively studied (e.g. \citealt{li2007nonparametric}).